-For all All furniture, supplies or equipment, or general services that are purchased at the cost of the district must follow certain competitive bidding thresholds.
+All furniture, supplies, or equipment, or general services purchased at the cost of the district must follow certain competitive bidding thresholds.
 The competitive process may vary depending on the total overall cost of the requirement, and which funds are used.

-A. Using State Non-Federal Funds only for furniture, equipment, or services (books are exempt):
+Using non-federal funds only for furniture, equipment, or services (books are exempt):

-- Less than \$40,000 can be a Direct Buy; - Between \$40,000 and \$75,000, requires an informal competitive bidding process by requiring quotes from at least three (3) different sources to be obtained in writing or by telephone and recorded for the public to review; and - Over \$75,000, the board will follow the Formal Solicitation section of this procedure.
+- Less than \$40,000 can be a Direct Buy; - Between \$40,000 and \$75,000, requires an the board will follow its informal competitive bidding process by requiring quotes from at least three (3) different sources to be obtained in writing or by telephone and recorded for the public to review; and - Over \$75,000, the board will follow the Formal Public Solicitation section of this procedure.